 Using the MS Visual Studio debugger

-- set up the debugger to use the Mozilla symbol server
+- Set up the debugger to use the Mozilla symbol server and source server.

 Then you'll be able to examine:

 - the stack trace